marleyabowitz/MLClimate/README.md

 addMonth.py: I forgot to add this variable, so this file takes cleaned_fire_data.csv and adds the month variable, saving this into dataPreScaling.csv

 <u>Pre Processing</u>

+preProcessing.py: splits (random 80/20) and scales the data and then does feature importance

+preProcessing2.py: splits (random 80/20) and scales and does the correlation matrix

+scaleAndSplit.py: scales and (random 80/20) splits the data creating train_data.csv and test_data.csv

+scaleAndSplitKfold.py: scales and splits using StratifiedKfold to split the data saving it into train_data_KFold.csv and test_data_KFold.csv

+scaleAndSplitNoFire.py: scales and splits (random 80/20) and drops the fire history column saving it into train_data_noFire.csv and test_data_noFire.csv

+<u>ML Models</u>